-Designed as a recreational motor road connecting Shenandoah National Park and Great Smoky Mountains National Park, the scenic Blue Ridge Parkway is a designated All American Road.
+Designed as a recreational motor road connecting Shenandoah National Park and Great Smoky Mountains National Park, the scenic Blue Ridge Parkway is a designated "All-American Road," the highest distinction that is given by the Department of Transportation—meaning the road is unique in the country and is a tourist destination in itself.
 Following the high crests of the central and southern Appalachian Mountains for 469 miles in Virginia and North Carolina, the Parkway is the most visited unit of the National Park System.

-The Virginia portion of the Blue Ridge Parkway is 217 miles long and much of it travels through the George Washington and Jefferson National Forests.
-Popular places to stop in Virginia include a recreated mountain farm near Humpback Rocks, James River, Peaks of Otter, Rocky Knob Mabry Mill (the most photographed Blue Ridge Parkway site) and the Blue Ridge Music Center.
-Also, consider one or more of these fun and interesting Blue Ridge Parkway side trips when planning your Blue Ridge Parkway road trip itinerary.
+The Virginia portion of the Blue Ridge Parkway is 217 miles long and much of it travels through the George Washington and Jefferson national forests.
+Popular places to stop in Virginia include a recreated mountain farm near Humpback Rocks, James River, Peaks of Otter, Rocky Knob Mabry Mill (the most photographed Blue Ridge Parkway site), and the Blue Ridge Music Center.

 Skyline Drive follows a north-south route along the crest of the Blue Ridge Mountains for 105 miles through Shenandoah National Park and is the only public roadway through the park.
 One of the country's most picturesque drives, Skyline Drive features 75 overlooks with scenic vistas of the Shenandoah Valley to the west or the gently rolling hills of the Virginia Piedmont to the east.

-Travel along Skyline Drive is leisurely with a speed limit of 35 miles per hour and it takes about three hours of driving time from beginning to end in good driving conditions.
-Although Shenandoah National Park is open year round, portions of Skyline Drive sometimes may need to be closed because of inclement weather.
-There are four entrances to Shenandoah National Park, including: Front Royal near Routes 66 and 340; Thornton Gap at Route 211, Swift Run Gap at Route 33, and Rockfish Gap at Routes 64 and 250.
+Travel along Skyline Drive is leisurely with a speed limit of just 35 miles per hour, taking about three hours of driving time from beginning to end in good conditions.
+Although Shenandoah National Park is open year-round, portions of Skyline Drive sometimes may need to be closed because of inclement weather.
+There are four entrances to Shenandoah National Park, including Front Royal near Routes 66 and 340, Thornton Gap at Route 211, Swift Run Gap at Route 33, and Rockfish Gap at Routes 64 and 250.
 The Rockfish Gap entrance is also the northern entrance to the Blue Ridge Parkway.

 The Colonial Parkway

-With a speed limit of 45 miles per hour, total travel time to drive the Colonial Parkway is about 50 minutes; however, most visitors will want to spend a day or longer exploring the interesting archeological sites, living history attractions, monuments and battlefields that this fascinating historic area offers.
-Other popular things to do include park ranger guided tours, hiking and biking, nature watching, shopping, dinning and more.
+With a speed limit of 45 miles per hour, total travel time to drive the Colonial Parkway is about 50 minutes; however, most visitors will want to spend a day or longer exploring the interesting archeological sites, living history attractions, monuments, and battlefields that this fascinating historic area offers.
+Other popular things to do include guided tours, hiking and biking, nature watching, shopping, dining, and more.

 George Washington Memorial Parkway

-Located primarily in Northern Virginia, the George Washington Memorial Parkway winds along a route that follows the picturesque Potomac River from George Washington's Mount Vernon at the southern terminus northward to Great Falls, Virginia.
-Carefully planned and designed as a grand gateway to the nation’s capital, the landscaped parkway connects a number of naturally and historically significant sites, including many of the country's most iconic monuments and memorials.
+Located primarily in Northern Virginia, the George Washington Memorial Parkway winds along a route that follows the picturesque Potomac River from Mount Vernon at the southern terminus northward to Great Falls, Virginia.
+Carefully planned and designed as a grand gateway to the nation’s capital, the road passes directly by Washington, D.C.
+This landscaped parkway connects a number of naturally and historically significant sites, including many of the country's most iconic monuments and memorials.

-Just a few highlights to explore and enjoy along and near the George Washington Memorial Parkway include Mount Vernon Estate and Gardens, Historic Old Town Alexandria, The National Mall in Washington, D.C., Arlington National Cemetery and Arlington House, The Robert E. Lee Memorial and the US Marine Corps War Memorial.
-In addition, there are several scenic parks, walking and biking trails and wildlife preserves.
-This George Washington Memorial Parkway one-day itinerary features many of the top sites.
-Because the... suggested itinerary includes almost 12 hours of stopping time, consider dividing this road trip into two days, with an overnight stay in either Alexandria or Arlington, Virginia.
+Just a few highlights to explore and enjoy along and near the George Washington Memorial Parkway include Mount Vernon Estate and Gardens, Historic Old Town Alexandria, The National Mall in Washington, D.C., Arlington National Cemetery and Arlington House, and the U.S. Marine Corps War Memorial.
+In addition, there are several scenic parks, walking and biking trails, and wildlife preserves.
+The entire length of the parkway is only 25 miles, but considering all of the places to stop along the way, you could easily spend a couple of days in the area, or more if your itinerary includes Washington, D.C.

-Important Note: The George Washington Memorial Parkway is a major commuter route in and out of Washington, D.C.
+Keep in mind that the George Washington Memorial Parkway is a major commuter route in and out of Washington, D.C.
 Weekday rush hour traffic is very heavy and should be avoided when planning your road trip itinerary.
-The worst of rush hour usually lasts in the morning from about 6 a.m. to 9:30 or 10 a.m. and in the afternoon from about 3 p.m. until 7 p.m.
-Also note that some bridge heights are too low for trucks to pass beneath.
+The worst of the rush hour usually lasts in the morning from about 6 a.m. to 10 a.m. and in the afternoon from about 3 p.m. until 7 p.m.

 Journey Through Hallowed Ground National Scenic Byway